Deadlands: Riders on the Storm

 Paiute Springs Church

-The church is maintained by Homer Beauregard for Reverend Gage.
+Reverend Gage conducts services at the church every Sunday and on religious holidays.
 Though the Reverend himself is a Methodist, the church caters to all Protestant faiths.

 Paiute Springs Sentinel